Three more emails we received on homosexuality

 Response: Conservative Christians -- those who believe in the inerrancy of the Bible, need to make a fundamental decision: is the it the original text in Hebrew, Aramaic or Greek that is inerrant, or is it a particular English translation inerrant?

 You appear to be quoting Leviticus 18:22 as it appears in the New Living Translation of the Bible.
 You are correct; there is little ambiguity here.
 The passage does not condemn a person because they have a homosexual orientation.
-However, it clearly says that all same-sex behavior is wrong, whether it is done by a homosexual, bisexual or heterosexual, and whether it is done by two women, or two men.
+However, it clearly says that all same-gender sexual behavior is wrong, whether it is done by a homosexual, bisexual or heterosexual, and whether it is done by two women, or two men.

 But consider the following thoughts: